Gerald Francis Yeo: Life

 Born in Dublin on 19 January 1845, he was second son of Henry Yeo of Tansey, Ceanchor Road, Howth, J.P., clerk of the rules, court of exchequer, by his wife Jane, daughter of Captain Ferns.
-Yeo was educated at the royal school, Dungannon, and at Trinity College, Dublin, where he graduated moderator in natural science in 1866, proceeding M.B. and M.Ch. in 1867.
+Yeo was educated at the Royal School Dungannon, and at Trinity College Dublin, where he graduated moderator in natural science in 1866, proceeding M.B. and M.Ch. in 1867.
 In 1868 he gained the gold medal of the Dublin Pathological Society for an essay on renal disease.
 After studying abroad for three years, a year each in Paris, Berlin, and Vienna, he proceeded M.D. at Dublin in 1871, and became next year M.R.C.P. and M.R.C.S.
 Ireland.

 For two years Yeo taught physiology in the Carmichael school of medicine in Dublin.
 He was appointed professor of physiology in King's College London, in 1875, and in 1877 assistant surgeon to King's College Hospital, becoming F.R.C.S.England in 1878.
 He delivered for the College of Surgeons the Arris and Gale lectures on anatomy and physiology in 1880–2.
-With Hugo Kronecker, Yeo inaugurated the triennial international physiological congresses; the first met at Basle in 1889, and was organised by Yeo with Michael Foster.
+With Hugo Kronecker, Yeo inaugurated the triennial international physiological congresses; the first met at Basel in 1889, and was organised by Yeo with Michael Foster.

 Yeo was elected Fellow of the Royal Society in 1889.
 He resigned his chair of physiology at King's College in 1890 and received the title of emeritus professor.
 He then retired to Totnes in Devon, and later to Fowey, where he devoted himself to yachting, fishing, and gardening.
 He died at Austin's Close, Harbertonford, Devon, on 1 May 1909.